FAQs (Frequently Asked Questions)

 Let us know about your experience by emailing us.
 You may also write to us at 495 Portage Avenue, Winnipeg, MB R3B 2E4.

-In specific cases affecting their services and property interests, City by-law tickets can be issued by other agencies including: Winnipeg Transit, CN Police, Winnipeg Park Police, CP Police, Public Works Department, Seven Oaks Hospital, and Grace Hospital.
+In specific cases affecting their services and property interests, City by-law tickets can be issued by other agencies including: Winnipeg Transit, CN Police, Winnipeg Park Police, and CP Police.

 Parking tickets issued by these groups have the same remedies and force of law as tickets issued by the WPA directly.